The 9 Best Practices of Microlearning

 Make Microlearning Work for Your Company

 We believe that a mobile app delivering engaging content directly to the learner's mobile phone results in a highly effective learning experience and increased learner engagement.
-One of the key features of the Qualee platform is microlearning; supported by text, images, audio, documents and even video.
+One of the key features of Qualee's learning management system is microlearning; supported by text, images, audio, documents and even video.